basitsk09/test/README.md

       case 'submit':
         return { title: 'Confirm Submission', text: 'Are you sure you want to submit?
 This action cannot be undone.' };
       case 'accept':
+        return {
-        return { title: 'Confirm Acceptance', text: 'Are you sure you want to accept the data for this circle?' };
+          title: 'Confirm Acceptance',
+          text: 'Are you sure you want to accept the data for this circle?
+Report RW-04 will be re-opened.', };
       case 'reject':
         return { title: 'Confirm Rejection', text: 'Are you sure you want to reject the data for this circle?' };
       default: